World oil prices increased

 Baku.
-30 December.
-REPORT.AZ/ At the world markets price for barrel of WTI (West Texas Intermediate) crude oil increased by 2,90% or 1,06 USD and amounted to 37,87 USD.
+28 March.
+REPORT.AZ/ At the world markets price for barrel of WTI (West Texas Intermediate) crude oil increased by 0,28 USD or 0,71% and amounted to 39,74 USD per barrel.

-Report informs, price for Brent crude oil also changed in the world markets.
-So, price for this crude up by 3,20% or 1,17 USD and amounted to 37,79 USD per barrel.
+Report informs, price for Brent crude oil also up in the world markets.
+So, price for this crudeincreased by 0,62% or 0,25 USD and amounted to 40,69 USD per barrel.

 Share in Facebook